VanceCole/simplefog/README.md

 - ~~Switching scenes dupes mouse listeners~~

 # future features
+- AutoVisibility options:
+  - Reveal based on center of token
+  - Reveal only if entire token visible
+  - Reveal if any part of token is visible
 - Opacity indactors on brush previews - red / green / grey for hide / show / 50% etc
 - Brush Smoothing / Interpolation
 - Image based fog import